 - doodle while listening

-- write down instructions or watching demonstration.
+- write down instructions or watching a demonstration.

 - Explain Mathematics solutions by showing/demonstrating how it is done.